Morgan Stanley to buy Eaton Vance for $7 billion in asset management push

-(Reuters) - Morgan Stanley MS.N said on Thursday it would buy asset management firm Eaton Vance Corp EV.N for about $7 billion in a cash-and-stock deal that advances Chief Executive James Gorman's push to grow the bank's investment management business.
+(Reuters) - Morgan Stanley MS.N has agreed to buy Eaton Vance Corp EV.N for about $7 billion in a cash-and-stock deal that can quickly expand its investment-management business and further expand offerings to retail investors, the bank said on Thursday.

-The deal will help shore up the performance of the unit, its smallest business, while also insulating the bank from weak periods for its main trading and investment banking operations.
+The transaction is the latest move by Chief Executive James Gorman to reshape Morgan Stanley into one of the biggest global money managers through a series of acquisitions that began just before he took over more than a decade ago.

-Morgan Stanley said the acquisition would boost Morgan Stanley Investment Management’s assets under management to about $1.2 trillion and revenue to $5 billion.
+Morgan Stanley’s wealth management and investment management businesses already account for 40-50% of the bank’s revenue.
+Combining with Eaton Vance will more than triple combined assets under management within investment management, and boost that segment’s annual revenue by about a third, Morgan Stanley said.

 Eaton’s shareholders will receive $28.25 per share in cash and 0.5833 Morgan Stanley shares for each share held.
 The deal represents a premium of 38% to Eaton’s last closing price on Wednesday.